kalrnlo/luauberries/docs/url.md

 ### `encode`

-Encodes the given string using [percent-encoding](https://en.wikipedia.org/wiki/Percent-encoding), so that reserved characters except for spaces properly encode with `%` and two hexadecimal characters.
-Spaces by defualt are encoded as `%20`, but can be specified to be encoded as `+` with the second arg.
+Encodes the given string using [percent-encoding](https://en.wikipedia.org/wiki/Percent-encoding), so that reserved characters, except spaces, properly encode with `%` and two hexadecimal characters.
+Spaces by default are encoded as `%20`, but can be specified to be encoded as `+` with the second arg.

 ```luau
 local content = "Je suis allé au cinéma." -- French for "I went to the movies"